thoughtworksarts/EmoPy/README.md

 ![Labeled FER Images](readme_docs/labeled_images.png "Labeled Facial Expression Images")
 *Figure from [@Chen2014FacialER]*

-The aim of this project is, using existing public datasets, to make accurate [Facial Expression Recognition (FER)](https://en.wikipedia.org/wiki/Emotion_recognition) models free, open, easy to use, and easy to integrate into different projects.
+The aim of this project is to explore the field of [Facial Expression Recognition (FER)](https://en.wikipedia.org/wiki/Emotion_recognition) using existing public datasets, and make neural network models which are free, open, easy to research, and easy to integrate into different projects.

 The developers of EmoPy have written two guides you may find useful:
 * [Recognizing human facial expressions with machine learning](https://www.thoughtworks.com/insights/blog/recognizing-human-facial-expressions-machine-learning)
 * [EmoPy: a machine learning toolkit for emotional expression](https://www.thoughtworks.com/insights/blog/emopy-machine-learning-toolkit-emotional-expression)

 We aim to expand our development community, and we are open to suggestions and contributions.
-Usually these type of algorithms are used commercially, so we want to help open source the best possible version of them in order to improve public access and engagement in this area.
+Usually these types of algorithms are used commercially, so we want to help open source the best possible version of them in order to improve public access and engagement in this area.
 Please [contact us](mailto:aperez@thoughtworks.com) to discuss.

 ## Overview